 The last thing Viserys saw before his eyes closed forever was the once-loyal maid, ripping his mother's crown from his grasp.

-She held the pitch-black egg with trails of crimson locked between her head and shoulder, the other eggs resting in each hand.
+She held the pitch-black egg with trails of crimson locked between her head and shoulder, the other eggs held in each hand.
 With her ear pressed against the old scales, she could almost hear a single, faint heartbeat.

 She felt the heat seep through her clothes, her sweat streaming down her temples and chest, as more smoke gathered around her.

-As the fires crept closer to her, consuming all that burned, she could feel the phantom presence of shadows sneaking over her skin, pushing back the flames.
+As the fires crept closer to her, consuming all that burned, she could feel the phantom presence of shadows over her skin, pushing back the flames.